-Beat the butter and shortening until light and cream in the sugars.
+Beat the butter until light and cream in the sugars.
 Beat in the egg, then the yogurt, and vanilla.

-Fold in the blueberries, it will be thick.
+Fold the flour blend into the egg mixture, it will be thick.
+Gently add the blueberries.

-Drop rounded tablespoons of batter onto parchment line baking sheet 2” apart.
+Drop rounded tablespoons of batter onto lined or sprayed baking sheet 1-2” apart.
 Bake 11-15 minutes, until raised, golden and set on top; don’t overbake.
 Let rest 2 minutes then remove to wire rack to cool.

 Can be sprinkled with turbinado sugar before baking or dusted with confectioners’ sugar after.
 Store covered.
 Yield: 18-20 cookies.

 This is a follow up to the previous post on keto-friendly Tomato Sauce.
 In the process of developing and writing about the sauce from a higher fat, low carb perspective I realized my approach to fat has changed.

 There was a time when fat was considered the enemy and popular nutrition made a shift away from fatty foods to no-fat, fat-free, and low fat alternatives.
 It took quite a while before we could accept that this wasn’t a solid nutritional solution and substituting fat for sugar or other chemical derivatives had its own problems.
 So I avoided fat as much as possible.